marta-cri/HYMO_trajectories/README.md

-    print_errors  = True  # specify if you want to print the errors during the mask extraction delete_other  = False # specify if you want to delete other folders in google drive download_wait = 30    # specify the time to wait for checks if task are running
+    print_errors  = True  # specify if you want to print the errors during the mask extraction delete_other  = False # specify if you want to delete other folders in google drive download_wait = 30    # specify the time to wait for checks if task are running maxPixels     = 1e13  # specify the maximum number of pixels for the export

     source        = 'ls'  # specify the satellite data: 'ls' for Landsat or 's2' for Sentinel-2